google/google-analytics-utilities/README.md

-1. List GA4 account summaries.
-2. Select the properties from which you want to retrieve Firebase links.
-3. Navigate to the “GA4 Firebase Links” sheet.
+1. After listing your GA4 firebase links, navigate to the “GA4 Firebase Links” sheet.
-4. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > List.
-5. Check the “Delete” box for each Firebase link you want to delete.
+2. Check the “Delete” box for each Firebase link you want to delete.
-6. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Delete or Create.
+3. Click on Google Analytics Utilities > Google Analytics 4 > Firebase Links > Modify.
-7. The script will attempt to delete the selected Firebase links.
+4. The script will attempt to delete the selected Firebase links.

 ### Google Ads Links